Book Now

 The math often works out badly.
 A $3,000 floor that needs replacing in 4 years costs more than a $6,000 floor that lasts 15+.

 How to avoid it: Set a realistic budget and buy the best quality you can within it.
-For LVP, don’t go below 20 mil wear layer.
+For waterproof laminate, look for AC4 rating and a true 3-part waterproof system.
 For engineered hardwood, don’t go below a 2mm wear layer.
-For laminate, AC4 rating minimum.

 Our 2026 Salt Lake City flooring cost guide breaks down what to expect at every price point.